I’m back in Physical Therapy!

 The idea of it fills me with hope.

-I’ve been severely disabled by POTS for years now, and if exercise therapy can get me healthier and keep me stable, there’s so many things that I can do!
+I’ve been severely disabled by POTS for years now, and if exercise therapy can get me healthier and keep me stable, there are so many things that I can do!

 I was an active person.
 I was a running-jumping-climbing trees sort of kid, and as an adult, there have been so many things that I want to do- so many things that I want to try- if only POTS wasn’t holding me back.